austevick/ctrail-parser/README.md

 ```

 ## Installing
 Download either the windows, linux or mac binary for your system.
-Binaries are all compiled as 64bit.
-If you need a 32 bit, you need to build the binary from source and specify the environment variable GOARCH=386
+Extract the zip file and put the binary somewhere on your system.

+You can see precompiled binaries for Linux, Mac and Windows from the [releases page](https://github.com/austevick/ctrail-parser/releases/)
 ## Building
 Assuming you already have go installed and on your path, you need to do the following:
 - setup a workspace.